Brief Introduction to QSFP 100G PSM4 Optical Transceiver

 Q3: What’s the meaning that the QSFP 100G PSM4 vendor name is written under compatible?
 Do you check the compatibility of QSFP28 PSM4 transceivers?

-Q4: Is there any necessary to clean the QSFP28 PSM4 module’s optical connector?
+Q4: Is any necessary to clean the QSFP28 PSM4 module’s optical connector?

 A: It is highly recommended that a data center facility implement cleaning procedures for all fiber optic connectors to reduce link failures and unnecessary replacement of expensive and critical network equipment.